15 Data Analyst Interview Questions and Answers

 How have you used statistics in your work as a data analyst?

-Spreadsheets are amongst the common tools used by data analysts.
-Interviews often include one or more questions meant to gauge your skill in working with data in Microsoft Excel.
+Spreadsheets rank among the most common tools used by data analysts.
+It’s common for interviews to include one or more questions meant to gauge your skill in working with data in Microsoft Excel.

-Here are five more questions specific to Excel that you may answer during your interview:

 1. What is a VLOOKUP, and what are its limitations?